 Security first compliance approach

 This approach commences with securing your environment.
-Information security experts argue that tracking assets, assessing risks, assessing threats and establishing controls first allows you to develop a stronger security stance.
-You need to develop IT security controls before persuading the frameworks that will enable you to align better protection and compliance as these function overlap.
+Information security experts argue that tracking assets, assessing risks, assessing threats, and establishing controls first allows you to develop a stronger security stance.
+You need to develop IT security controls before persuading the frameworks that will enable you to align better protection and compliance as these functions overlap.

 How artificial intelligence, machine learning, and big data enable continuous assessment